Legal Updated 5 min read

 Military Base Workers

 Florida’s military base personnel, both military and civilian, were exposed to asbestos in base infrastructure, maintenance operations, and equipment.
 The Department of Defense conducted asbestos surveys at most installations, creating documentation that can support trust fund claims.
-Workers at Pensacola NAS, Patrick AFB, and other Florida bases can often identify five to 10 applicable trusts based on the products used at their specific facility.
+Workers at Pensacola NAS and other Florida bases may qualify for multiple trust claims depending on the specific products used at their facility.
 Veterans’ mesothelioma risk varies significantly by branch, with Navy personnel facing the highest exposure levels.

 Power Plant Workers